amira06/Transmission-of-Coronavirus-Simulation/README.md

-# Transmission-of-Coronavirus-Simulator
+# Transmission-of-Coronavirus-Simulation
-Transmission of Coronavirus Simulator
+Transmission of Coronavirus Simulation